Probabilistic automatic complexity of finite strings: Classification of binary strings with

-No evidence has yet appeared to suggest that $A_P$ is unbounded, or even that any string has complexity greater than $3$.
-As remarked earlier, all binary strings of length $9$ or less have complexity either $2$ or $3$, and witnesses with three states have been found for a number of longer strings as well.
-Therefore, we may pose the following questions: \begin{que} Is $A_P$ unbounded?
-If not, what is its maximum value?
-Similarly when restricted to a given finite alphabet. \end{que} \begin{que} What is a tight upper bound for $A_P(w)$ as a function of $\abs{w}$? \end{que}
+As remarked earlier, no evidence has yet appeared to suggest that $A_P$ is unbounded, or even that any string has complexity greater than $3$.
+All binary strings of length $9$ or less have complexity either $2$ or $3$, and witnesses with three states have been found for a number of longer strings as well.
+Therefore, we may pose the following questions, the first being restated from the introduction: